-Interest expense is mainly related to costs for the Prior Credit Facilities and for the New Revolving Credit Facility, which carry a variable interest rate.
-Interest expense decreased by \$3.8 million, from \$4.9 million in the year ended December 31, 2020, to \$1.2 million in the year ended December 31, 2021.
-The decrease was attributable to a reduction in outstanding debt and a reduction in amortization related to debt issuance costs.
-In October 2020, we entered into a New Revolving Credit Facility and repaid all amounts outstanding under the Prior Credit Facilities.
+Interest expense is mainly related to costs for the New Revolving Credit Facility, which carries a variable interest rate, and to finance leases.
+Interest expense decreased by \$0.3 million, from \$1.2 million in the year ended December 31, 2021, to \$0.9 million in the year ended December 31, 2022.
+The decrease was attributable to a reduction in outstanding debt and a reduction in interest costs related to finance leases.
+As of December 31, 2022 and 2021, the Company held no debt.